Pylons/pyramid/docs/designdefense.rst

 extraneous function calls.

 If there's such a thing as cheating to get better performance, we want to cheat as much as possible.
-This should more accurately be called optimization.
+We optimize :mod:`repoze.bfg` aggressively.
+This comes at a cost: the core code has sections that could be expressed more readably.
+As an amelioration, we've commented these sections liberally.

 BFG Gets Its Terminology Wrong ("MVC")
 --------------------------------------

-"I'm a MVC web framework user, and I'm confused.
-BFG calls the controller a view!
+"I'm a MVC web framework user, and I'm confused.  :mod:`repoze.bfg` calls the controller a view!
 And it doesn't have any controllers."

 People very much want to give web applications the same properties as common desktop GUI platforms by using similar terminology, and to